xinzhan/core-services.en/help/interface/activation/activation.md

   </tr>
   <tr>
    <td colname="col1"> <p>Using Triggers in Adobe Campaign </p> </td>
    <td colname="col2"> <p> Adobe Campaign Standard 16.7 introduces an integration with the new Trigger service.
 This service enables business users to easily define triggers based on online behavioral data captured in Adobe Analytics.
-Once the trigger is defined, it will be available in Adobe Campaign to support remarketing messages that drive engagement and conversions.
-This new out-of-the-box feature will allow marketers to trigger remarketing messages at the right time, based on online events like cart abandonment, pages views, videos watched, and so on. </p> </td>
+Once the trigger is defined, it is available in Adobe Campaign to support remarketing messages that drive engagement and conversions.
+This new out-of-the-box feature allows marketers to trigger remarketing messages at the right time, based on online events like cart abandonment, pages views, and videos watched. </p> </td>
   </tr>
  </tbody>
 </table>